akoranne/custom-eureka-registry/README.md

 Push the app to cloud foundry

-`$> cf push custom-euerka-registry -p target/registry-0.0.1-SNAPSHOT.jar -m 512M`
+`$> cf push custom-eureka-registry -p target/service-registry-0.0.1-SNAPSHOT.jar -m 512M`

 After you push it, create a CUPS service

-`$> cf cups eureka-service -r https://registry.local.pcfdev.io`
+`$> cf cups custom-service-registry -r https://custom-eureka-registry.local.pcfdev.io`

-Bind the `eureka-service` to any of your app.
+Bind the `custom-service-registry` to any of your app.
 You should be able to manage it.

+On PCF, please use service registry provided by Spring Cloud Services.